 The personal representative can appoint Executors to help with the administration of the estate – and it almost always advisable in cases of intestacy where there is no will to appoint a professional Executor such as a solicitor.

 This is because probate involves legal paperwork which needs to be completed correctly, or the distribution of the estate could be delayed.

 The personal representative and Executors are also responsible for collecting together the assets and any property which belong to the deceased – and having these valued accurately, so that taxes such as inheritance tax and capital gains tax can be calculated and paid.

-Without financial knowledge, it can be difficult to complete this stage of probate accurately –and a specialist probate solicitor like Duncan Lewis will be able to collect together assets, value the estate, and calculate any taxes due, as well as applying for probate and distributing the estate.
+Without financial knowledge, it can be difficult to complete this stage of probate accurately – and our specialist Probate solicitor will be able to collect together assets, value the estate, and calculate any taxes due, as well as applying for probate and distributing the estate.

-For expert legal advice on Probate without a Will, call Duncan Lewis Probate Solicitors in confidence on 0333 772 0409.
+For expert legal advice on probate without a will, call Duncan Lewis Wills and Probate solicitors in confidence on 0333 772 0409.